Techie5879/SnapScribe/ML_resources.md

 [Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering](https://arxiv.org/pdf/1707.07998) - A research paper by Anderson et al. that proposes an attention mechanism for image captioning, allowing the model to focus on relevant image regions.

 ## Blogs and Tutorials
-Machine Learning Mastery - A blog by Jason Brownlee offering a wealth of tutorials, articles, and resources on various machine learning topics.
+[Machine Learning Mastery](https://machinelearningmastery.com/) - A blog by Jason Brownlee offering a wealth of tutorials, articles, and resources on various machine learning topics.

-Towards Data Science - An online platform featuring a wide range of data science and machine learning articles, tutorials, and case studies.
+[Towards Data Science](https://towardsdatascience.com/) - An online platform featuring a wide range of data science and machine learning articles, tutorials, and case studies.
+You'll find many useful ML and data science blogs here along with follow-along tutorials and Github repos where you can get help from.

+## Kaggle Project-Specific Resources
+[Flickr8K Image Captioning using CNNs+LSTMs](https://www.kaggle.com/code/quadeer15sh/flickr8k-image-captioning-using-cnns-lstms) - This is a Kaggle notebook containing a specific implementation of image captioning.
+You can use this as a resource material.
+Your notebook must not be a copy of this.
+Even if drawing mostly from this, you will need to prove that you have experimented with various stuff and architectures in your notebook.